dididogdididog/live-streaming-demo/README.md

 # Streaming Live Demo by D-ID

 ## New Feature:
-Add socket.io to send message through python client
+Add socket.io to send message from python client

 ## Initial Setup:
 * (install express) open a terminal in the folder and run  - npm install express